Conditions and diseases

 What is it?

 The heart normally pumps the exact amount of blood that your body needs.
-With heart failure, the pump function is not working properly and the heart does not pump enough blood.
-Insufficient blood in circulation results in the following problems:
+With heart failure, the pump function is disrupted and the heart does not pump enough blood.

-• Minor blood circulation (heart and lungs): blood and fluid accumulate in the body.
-You can have leg and ankle swelling.
+• Minor blood circulation (heart-lungs): blood and fluid accumulate in the body.
+You can have swollen legs and ankles.

-• Major blood circulation (heart and body): there is insufficient blood pumped to the body.
+• Major blood circulation (heart-body): there is insufficient blood pumped to the body.
 Blood and fluid accumulate in the lungs.
 You experience shortness of breath and a tickling cough.

 Causes